molmod/tamkin/doc/tutorial/chemphys.rst

   ``im_threshold`` (default ``im_threshold=1.0``).
     The threshold to determine if the molecule is linear or not.
 If one of the moments of inertia drops below this number, the molecule is considered to be linear.
 The value 1.0 is in internal (atomic) units.
-For comparison, the lowest moment of ineratia in ethane is about 40435 atomic units.

 * **Options for IdealGasLaw**.
 See :class:`tamkin.partf.IdealGasLaw` for the details.
 The ideal gas law has two optional parameters.